Boyroom

 How do we see "the teen"?
 How does the media influence our perspective on teens?
 How do they see themselves?
 In what way and to what extent does the transference of constructed identity influence one's perception of a social role?

-The YouTube Playlist can be watched on:
+The YouTube Playlist playing on the computer can be watched on:

 http://www.youtube.com/view_play_list?p=EE9D97BEAE7FC236

 This collaboration of Anet Hofer and Brigitte Daetwyler was realised with the help of Karolina Braegger, a 14-year-old grammar school pupil from Zurich.
-She gave inputs to appearance / styling as well as furnishings and equipments.
-Hofer and Daetwyler provided books, figurines, personal items and all furniture.
-The wall decorations were made by Karolina.